Keppel Sands, Queensland: Education

 Keppel Sands State School is a government primary (Prep–6) school for boys and girls at 1325 Keppel Sands Road.
 In 2017, the school had an enrolment of 27 students with 3 teachers and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 28 students with 3 teachers and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Keppel Sands.
 The nearest government secondary school is Yeppoon State High School in Yeppoon to the north.

+Amenities

+There are a number of parks in the area: